hobson/ansible-django-stack/README.md

 ansible-django-stack
 ====================

-Shameless recyclying of [Johnathan Calazan's](https://github.com/jcalazan) [ansible playbook](https://github.com/jcalazan/ansible-django-stack)) for deploying django apps.
+Shameless recyclying of [Jonathan Calazan's](https://github.com/jcalazan) ansible [playbook](https://github.com/jcalazan/ansible-django-stack) for deploying django apps.
 It knows how to install and configure these applications to play nice together:
 - Nginx
 - Gunicorn
 - PostgreSQL